France 2

+France 2 ([fʁɑ̃s dø]) is a French free-to-air public television channel.
+The flagship channel of France Télévisions, it broadcasts generalist programming including news, entertainment (such as dramas, films, and game shows), factual programmes, and sports.
+It is headquartered alongside its sister networks at France Télévisions' headquarters in the 15th arrondissement of Paris, along the Seine.

+The channel began test broadcasts on 10 September 1959 and officially launched on 18 April 1964 as RTF Télévision 2, under the control of Radiodiffusion-Télévision Française (RTF).
+RTF was succeeded by the Office de Radiodiffusion Télévision Française (ORTF) in 1964.
+On 6 January 1975, ORTF was dissolved and split into multiple independent organisations under government control, with the channel operating as Antenne 2.
+In 1992, the channel merged with FR3 under the new organisation France Télévision, and was renamed France 2.
+In 2000, France 2 and France 3 were merged with the remaining public channels under the present-day France Télévisions.

+France 2 is broadcast nationally via TNT digital terrestrial television in high- and ultra-high-definition, while it is also carried by all cable, satellite, and IPTV providers.
+It is also streamed on France.tv, while some of its programmes are broadcast internationally by TV5Monde.

 History

-Originally under the ownership of the RTF, the channel went on the air for the first time on 18 April 1964 as RTF Télévision 2.
+Test broadcasts began on 10 September 1959.
+They were transmitted from the Eiffel Tower on channel 12 to broadcast experimental programmes.
+The channel was scheduled to start on 2 January 1960 on VHF channels 10 and 12.
+Originally under the ownership of the RTF.
+However, broadcasts on neighbouring channels led to constant errors, with reception being ruined in one of the two assigned frequencies.
+This prompted RTF to reserve the UHF band for the service.
+The channel went on the air for the first time on 18 April 1964 as RTF Télévision 2.
 Within a year, ORTF rebranded that channel as La deuxième chaîne (The Second Channel).
 Originally, the network was broadcast on 625-line transmitters only in preparation for the discontinuation of 819-line black & white transmissions and the introduction of colour.
 The switch to colour occurred at 14:15 CET on 1 October 1967, using the SECAM system.
 La deuxième chaîne became the first colour television channel in France.
 TF1 would not commence colour broadcasting on 625-lines until 1 September 1975.
 Such technology later allowed the network to air programming in NICAM stereo (compatible with SECAM).